Log File protocol configuration options

 Type a unique name for the log source.

 The Log Source Identifier can be any valid value and does not need to reference a specific server.
 It can also be the same value as the Log Source Name.
-If you have more than one configured Log File log source, ensure that you give each one a unique name.
+If you have more than one configured Log File log source, make sure that you give each one a unique name.

 Service Type